Sumit0717/n-gram-language-model/README.md

 ## 📥 Dataset

 The text data used for training is obtained from **Project Gutenberg**.
+I have randdomly choosen author Edgar Allen Poe.

 Download the plain text file here:
 👉 https://www.gutenberg.org/ebooks/10031.txt.utf-8